CamCove-Crichton/Whiskey-d_Away/README.md

 - Found a bug when trying to navigate to other templates from the home template, that the icon reloads back to the home page navigation link when the new template is loaded - will need to relook at how to display the active page
 - Spacing issues with the cards as you go between small to larger displays, needs to be looked at
 - Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, needs to be looked at and have a media query added to handle the display on smaller devices
+- Footer is not displaying on smaller displays, it probably has something to do with styling, but will need to come back to look at it

 ## Credits